SettRaziel/dwd_observations/README.md

 DWD observations help:
  -h, --help      show help text
- -v, --version   prints the current version of the project -j, --json      exports the observation values as a json object -m, --measurand argument: <measurand>; specifies the considered measurand value
+ -v, --version   prints the current version of the project -f, --file      argument: <file>; optional parameter that indicates a filepath to a readable file -j, --json      exports the observation values as a json object -m, --measurand argument: <measurand>; specifies the considered measurand value
 ```
+Mandatory parameters are:
+* file: The file parameter holds the path to the required input file
+* measurand: To determine the correct measurand, this parameter needs to be set

 ## Documentation
 The documentation will be created with yard and published at a later point.